shigon255/BRDFusion/README.md

   waymo/{003,019,114,172,703}/checkpoint_final.pth
 ```

-Stage the downloaded checkpoints into the run-folder layout expected by the rendering tools:
+Stage the downloaded checkpoints into the run-folder layout used by the rendering tools:

 ```bash
 bash scripts/stage_ckpt.sh
 ```

-Staged checkpoints are placed in the run directories used by `tools/run_pipeline.py` and `scripts/applications/render.sh`.
+The staging script places checkpoints under the corresponding `work_dirs/` run directories for `tools/run_pipeline.py` and `scripts/applications/render.sh`.

 <a id="render-from-a-checkpoint"></a>